NSBLab/reproducibility_grey_matter_differences_in_disorders/README.md

 ## run glm model
 run combine_metadata.m
 smooth maps by run run_smooth_TIV_send.sh run make_mask.m (need to load VPM), one mask for all psychosis and one mask for AD.
-Threshold masking: At each voxel, if a value in any of the images falls below the threshold (0.2), then that voxel is excluded from the analysis.
+Threshold masking: At each voxel, if a value in any of the images falls below the threshold (0.2), then that voxel is excluded from the analysis.Best to run directly from bash.
+If run from Matlab and the mask already exist from past run, SPM will pop up a promt to ask for overwirte, which cannot appear when running bash from Matlab and thus error.
+SPM still not have na option of not asking for overwrite we 8/2025.
 .run glm_func.m from runGLM_batch.m by runGLM_send.sh, check runGLM_batch.m (use the same mask created for psychosis (or AD))